When you’re thinking about your next trip to the lake, you’ve probably got your eyes on doing some boating.

 10. Premier Pontoons Encounter

 The first thing you notice about this boat is how comfortable it seems.
-I don’t think it’s interested in competing based on capacity or having the absolute most features jam-packed on to a pontoon boat, but it does what it wants to do well.
+I don’t think it’s interested in competing based on capacity or having the absolute most features jam-packed onto a pontoon boat, but it does what it wants to do well.

-The area with the fridge and sink is really quite well done.
+The area with the fridge and sink is quite well done.
 Nothing is better than being able to access a cold drink while you’re out on the lake, and I think Premier Pontoons has hit on something big with their area.

 At the end of the day, I like the spacious Encounter model from Premier Pontoons.